How should you write a sentence?

 We focus on the beginning, we focus on the end, but nobody focuses on the middle.

-But an excellent way to create sentence variety is to spin out the middle.
+But an excellent way to create sentence variety is to spin out the middle with a “middle branch sentence.”

-“The owner of the crocodile, who was a middle aged woman, said they’d applied too much whitening cream.”
+“The owner of the crocodile, who was a middle aged woman, said she’d applied too much whitening cream.”

 This sentence is very easy to make.
 Take a simple SVO sentence and offer up a juicy tidbit in the middle.
 You can add as many as you want!